 The increased pedestrian connectivity and natural landscape heals the urban fabric of the city.
 The park is envisioned as a catalyst for the ongoing transformation of downtown Dallas by bringing quality of life, foot traffic to the area and increasing demand for surrounding properties.
 Leaders envision a place where people can build new traditions, share experiences and have fun in the center of Dallas.
 Public parks strengthen our communities and benefit our health, environment, quality of life, and economy.
 These are benefits that Dallas will enjoy for generations to come.

 The concept of building a deck park over Woodall Rodgers Freeway may have originated in the 1960s when Dallas Mayor J. Erik Jonsson decided to recess the freeway.
 Many years later in 2002, the idea resurfaced in the real estate community and John Zogg began to rally support for the project.
 In 2004, The Real Estate Council provided $1 million grant to fund feasibility studies and provide staff support during the incubator stage.
 Texas Capital Bank Founder Jody Grant heard about the project and joined the cause with a $1 million personal donation and a $1 million donation from the bank.
 In 2004, Grant, Zogg and Linda Owen formed The Woodall Rodgers Park Foundation, the organization that led the project from design to completion.
 Many city and civic leaders contributed to the park througout the process.

-Construction on the deck began in October 2009 and the park will celebrate grand opening in October 2012, with the restaurant planned to open in late summer 2013.
+Construction on the deck began in October 2009 and the park opened in October 2012.

 Public, Private Partnership